-The ability of HeartKey to successfully detect the QRS complex amidst various levels of noise was pushed to its limit using the Noise Stress Test (NST) database.
-In this public dataset, artificial noise is overlayed on two clean EKG signals from the MIT-BIH database (records 118 and 119), to emulate baseline wander, muscle movement artefacts and electrode motion artefacts.
-HeartKey achieved a QRS Se of 93.26% and PPV of 90.53% on the NST-DB.
-Performance metrics for the NST DB. detailed in table 1, are understandably lower than the other four PhysioNet databases, however, HeartKey still performed well even with the extreme presence of noise.
-Individual records from the NST database were analyzed to determine the level of noise at which the performance of the algorithm becomes affected.
-Average QRS Se and PPV performance values remain above 99% for SNR levels as low as 12 dB.
-At an SNR of 6 dB (118e06 + 119e06), the average Se and PPV reduce to 98.26% and 95.18% respectively.
-At 0 dB and -6 dB, the performance deteriorates markedly when noise becomes equal to or greater than the EKG signal.
+The ability of HeartKey to successfully detect the QRS complex amidst various levels of noise was evaluated using the Noise Stress Test (NST) database.
+In this public dataset, artificial noise is overlayed on two clean ECG signals from the MIT-BIH Database (records 118 and 119), to emulate baseline wander, muscle movement artifacts and electrode motion artifacts.
+HeartKey achieved a QRS Se of 93.26% and PPV of 90.53% on the NST DB.
+Understandably, performance is lower than the other four PhysioNet databases detailed in Table 1; however, HeartKey still performed well even with the extreme presence of noise.
+Individual records from the NST database were analyzed to determine the level of noise at which the performance of the algorithm becomes significantly affected.
+QRS Se and PPV performance values remain above 99% for signal-tonoise ratio (SNR) levels as low as 12 dB.
+At an SNR of 6 dB, the average Se and PPV reduce to 98.26% and 95.18%, respectively.
+At 0 dB and - 6 dB, the performance deteriorates markedly when noise becomes equal to or greater than the ECG signal.